simonmichael/hledger/hledger/hledger.m4.md

 Most often there are two postings, so you'll want to set `account1` and `account2`.
-Typically `account1` is associated with the CSV file, and is set once with a top-level assignment, while `account2` is set based on each transaction's description, in [conditional rules](#if-blocks).
+Typically `account1` is associated with the CSV file, and is set once with a top-level assignment, while `account2` is set based on each transaction's description, in [conditional rules](#if).

-If a posting's account name is left unset but its amount is set (see below), a default account name will be chosen (like "expenses:unknown" or "income:unknown").
+If a posting's account name is left unset but its amount is set, the account name will be set to `expenses:unknown` or `income:unknown` (depending on the amount's sign).

 ### amount field